 Contact us for any queries

-Cleaning Equipment Services Ltd hire and sell a wide range of top-of-the-line cleaning equipment from industrial vacuums and floor scrubbers to pressure washers and floor polishers etc. We’re always available to answer any questions and provide guidance on the best cleaning methods and procedures.
+Cleaning Equipment Services Ltd hire and sell a wide range of new and second-hand top-of-the-line cleaning equipment from industrial vacuums and floor scrubbers to pressure washers and floor polishers etc. Additionally, we also hire powerful steam cleaners at Pure Steam Cleaners.
+We’re always available to answer any questions and provide guidance on the best cleaning methods and procedures.
 We’re also very patient and accommodating with explaining the operation and maintenance of the equipment.